A recent Town Hall by Corporate Jet Investor with private jet aircraft sales executives revealed a stunning data point.

 6. Buyer’s lawyer/buyer negotiates finance term sheet with financiers

-7. Buyer’s lawyer conducts due diligence on title, searches for liens etc
+7. Buyer’s lawyer conducts due diligence on the title, searches for liens, etc

 8. Start negotiating the Aircraft Purchase Agreement and who pays what